Fuel tank of Tejas aircraft falls in agriculture field in Tamil Nadu

 However, the combat jet landed safely in the nearby Sulur Air Force station, they said.

-Officials of the Indian Air Force and the police are at the spot, they said.
+Officials of the Indian Air Force (IAF) and the police are at the spot, they said.